DataDog/integrations-core/oracle/README.md

 ![Oracle Dashboard][1]

+## Deprecation notice

+The Oracle integration is deprecated and will be removed in a future release.
+For customers using Datadog Agent version 7.52.0 or earlier, the existing Oracle integration will continue to function.
+Starting from Datadog Agent version 7.53.0, the Oracle integration has been automatically migrated to the new implementation written in Go, available in [`datadog-agent`][16].

+We strongly recommend upgrading to the latest Datadog Agent to take full advantage of the new Oracle integration, along with the [Database Monitoring (DBM)][2] feature, for enhanced insights into query performance and database health.
+DBM offers a comprehensive set of features, including query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.

 ## Overview

 The Oracle integration provides health and performance metrics for your Oracle database in near real-time.
 Visualize these metrics with the provided dashboard and create monitors to alert your team on Oracle database states.